 “I’m not lingering over a turn of phrase here, but the fact of the book, the flipping through it, the returning to it, the showing it around, and finally, the wrapping my head around it, enjoying the pleasure of it, the tease of it, the let’s-see-if-we-can-get-away-with-this of it, makes me think about the queerness of concrete poetry.” – Matrix Magazine

 Body of Text is a collection of concrete poems made by marrying poetry with body-based performance art and documentary photography.
-Dressed in a full black body-suit, Michael V. Smith is photographed by David Ellingsen in hundreds of poses which resemble Greco-Roman letters, Asian characters, hieroglyphs, or Rorschach inkblots.
+Dressed in a full black body-suit, Michael V. Smith is photographed by David Ellingsen in hundreds of poses which resemble Greco-Roman letters, Asian characters, hieroglyphs, and/or Rorschach inkblots.
 These are then arranged in book form, to a maximum of three images per page.
-In the same spirit of moving beyond language as heard in the sound poetry of Christian Bök, the poems in Body of Text occupy a liminal space between poetry and visual art.
-The body is made word, is made site, object and subject.
+In the same spirit of moving beyond language as heard in scat or sound poetry, the works in Body of Text occupy a liminal space between poetry and visual art.
+The body is made word, is made site, object, and subject.
 The body is symbol.
+The body is text.